Captured are circularized: A relativistic treatment of extreme mass ratio inspirals crossing accretion disks: Basic framework

 where $x^{\mu}_{\rm G}$ is the geodesic with orbital parameter set $I_{0}=\{p,\ e,\ z_{1},\ \psi_{0},\ \chi_{0}\}$.
 Here $\psi_{0}$ and $\chi_{0}$ are the “initial” values of $\psi_r$ and $\psi_\theta$, respectively.
 With definition $\psi_{r}=\psi-\psi_{0}$ one can decompose the phase evolution in the radial direction as a geodesic part $\psi$ governed by Eqs.~\eqref{eq:dpsidtau and dchidtau}, and a perturbation induced shift in the “initial” phase $\psi_{0}$.
 In the same way, the phase evolution in the polar direction is decomposed as two parts, $\psi_{\theta}=\chi-\chi_{0}$.
 Defined in this way, parameters $I_{0}$ remain conserved for unperturbed geodesic motion, however, in the presence of perturbations, it undergoes a slow secular drift superposed with oscillatory variations on the orbital timescale.

-With the osculation condition, one can reformulate the E.O.M. ~\eqref{eq: forced geodesic} in terms of parameters $I_0$.
+With the osculation condition, one can reformulate the EOM ~\eqref{eq: forced geodesic} in terms of parameters $I_0$.
 At each instant $\tau$, the worldline is treated as a geodesic tangent to the true trajectory, with instantaneous orbital element set $I_{0}(\tau)$.
-Considering 4-velocity $u^\mu$ along with the 1st osculation condition in Eq.~\eqref{eq:x xG}, one can find \cite{PhysRevD.77.044013}
+Considering four-velocity $u^\mu$ along with the first osculation condition in Eq.~\eqref{eq:x xG}, one can find \cite{PhysRevD.77.044013}